AlbrechtL/welle.io/README.md

 codesign --verify --deep --strict build/welle-io.app
 ```

+GitHub Actions performs this build on every supported macOS runner.
+Each deployed application bundle is archived as
+`YYYYMMDD_GITHASH_macOS_welle-io_RUNNER_ARCH.zip` and retained as a workflow artifact.
+Pushes to `master`, `next`, or
+a branch starting with `next` also upload the package to the nightly server when its credentials are configured.
+As
+with the Windows and Linux packages, adding a stable package to a GitHub Release remains a manual release step.

 #### Android and FreeBSD

 These operating systems are not maintained currently.
 You can find the original compiling instructions in the old [README.md](https://github.com/AlbrechtL/welle.io/blob/fdcd3c588a6e592b9640aad71648dcf6228fa98f/README.md).